+Visit Massachusetts and discover the history of the United States of America.
 Massachusetts is rich in American History.
-The state’s historic sites are popular attractions and visitor destionations.
-Discover the true birthplace of the American revolution in Massachuesetts.
+The state’s historic sites are popular attractions and visitor destinations.
+Discover the true birthplace of the American Revolution in Massachusetts.
 Ask us about visiting Massachusetts or share comments.
 To feature your MA business, contact us.

 The American Revolution

 The years between 1760 to 1780 is when the revolution started to take shape.
 Boston was the center of the revolution; when what began as a rock-throwing incident against British soldiers ended in the shooting of five Bostonian men.
 This pivotal event, now known as the Boston Massacre, combined with oppressive taxation from the motherland, sparked extreme anger towards the British and events quickly escalated into the Revolutionary War.

 The next pivotal event leading to the Revolutionary War occurred when a boat of British-taxed tea arrived in Boston Harbor and a group of men calling themselves the Sons of Liberty dumped all the tea off the boat and into the harbor in protest.
 Known today as the Boston Tea Party, this act of rebellion set, even more, events into motion.
 The British were upset with Massachusetts and punished them by closing the port of Boston and reducing self-government.

 On February 9, 1775, the British declared Massachusetts to be in a state of rebellion and sent a military force to the colony.
 Upon the troops’ arrival, Paul Revere made his famous “One if By Land, Two if By Sea” ride to warn residents.
 With the entire city of Boston strongly opposed to the presence of the British military, the British troops were forced to relocate their base camps to Concord, Massachusetts.